Site logo

 One reason they’re so valuable is their versatility.
 Arabians excel in nearly every discipline, from dressage and racing to trail riding.
 They’re also strong horses that conquer many farm duties with ease.

-However, their resilience is the reason they make excellent trail horses.
+However, their resilience is the reason they are the best trail horses.
 First, the Arabian horse originates from the hot, dry Arabian Peninsula.
 So, it’s bred for the harsh conditions.
-Additionally, the horses can survive on very little food and water.
+Additionally, the horses can survive on little food and water.
 This makes them the perfect companions on long travels.

 Finally, Arabians are top of the list if you’re looking for an intelligent horse.
 They learn and adapt to new environments quickly and easily find ways around obstacles.